Reopening Plan Updates (May 2021)

 At the May 10 regular meeting, the School Board gave the green light to plan for 5-day, in-person instruction this fall.

-The Clark County Health Department released the latest COVID-19 data for this week with rates below 150 new cases per 100,000 population.
-This number indicates that Clark County continues to be in the “moderate” risk level for a fourth consecutive week.
-This is good news and reinforces the importance of our COVID countermeasures as across the region we’ve added in-person learning experiences for our students and county rates have continued to drop.
+Clark County Health Department released COVID-19 data in March with rates below 150 new cases per 100,000 population.
+This number indicated that Clark County continued to be in the “moderate” risk level for a fourth consecutive week.
+This good news reinforced the importance of our COVID countermeasures as across the region we’ve added in-person learning experiences for our students and county rates have continued to drop.

 The board reviewed COVID-19 level data and our current Reopening Plan again on February 22 and made the following decisions around elementary and high school transition timing and programming.

-Elementary: At our elementary schools, instruction will move away from a 2-day hybrid Cohort A/B model to 4-day, in-person instruction on March 22, which aligns closely with the end of the trimester.
-We will still be following the 6 ft distancing requirement, masking, and other countermeasure strategies.
-Staff will be looking at how to maximize classroom and school space.
-In certain cases, additional staff may need to be hired to support smaller groups of students.
-Families who indicate a desire for on-site learning will have students attending on Monday, Tuesday, Thursday, and Friday from 8:00 a.m. – 2:30 p.m.
-Wednesdays will continue to be remote learning days and also used to support planning for both on-site and remote learners.
-More information will be sent to families via ParentSquare.
+Elementary: At our elementary schools, instruction moved away from a 2-day hybrid Cohort A/B model to 4-day, in-person instruction on March 22, which aligned closely with the end of the trimester.
+On April 9, elementary schools moved to 3 ft. physical distancing while in the classroom following revised guidance from the CDC.
+Masking and other countermeasure strategies are still in place.
+Wednesdays continue to be remote learning days and also used to support planning for both on-site and remote learners.

 We started our school year in Remote Learning.
 Our goal is to transition to in-person learning as soon as possible.
 In partnership with Clark County Public Health and utilizing guidance from the Washington State Department of Health (Decision Tree K12 Schools), we developed the Camas School District Phased Return to In-person Learning.